Click each to see answer.

 Question 6: What if I’m having a bad day?
 Am I going to be perceived as a threat to myself or others?

 Absolutely not.
 This service is intended for students to have a confidential and professional resource to help them navigate behavioral health needs.
 This is not a punitive service.
 It is designed specifically with the purpose of helping students effectively manage their personal challenges.

 Question 7: What is the number?

-321-631-8569 - This number will put you in touch with a GEE Resolutions operator who will assist you in accessing counseling services.
+321-631-8569 - This number will put you in touch with a GEE Resolutions operator who will assist you in accessing student assistance services.

 Question 8: Will EFSC be monitoring my call?

 No. EFSC is not tied into this free service or the telephone triage.
-You will be connected to a licensed therapist who will assess your personal problem and refer you to additional counseling if needed.
+You will be connected to a trained professional who will assess your personal problem and refer you to additional services as needed.